-Green infrastructure: At the site scale, a collection of stormwater management practices that seek to reduce stormwater volume, treat stormwater runoff, increase groundwater recharge, and delay peak discharge rates.
-Green infrastructure systems may include one or more of the following: bioretention areas, stormwater planters, vegetated swales, permeable pavements, greenroofs, and rainwater harvesting.
+"Green infrastructure" means, at the development project site scale, a collection of stormwater management practices that seek to reduce stormwater volume, treat stormwater runoff, increase groundwater recharge, and delay peak discharge rates; green infrastructure systems may include one or more of the following: bioretention areas, stormwater planters, vegetated swales, permeable pavements, greenroofs, and rainwater harvesting.

-Greenbelt: A strip of land of defined width and location which is reserved for the planting of trees, shrubs, and other vegetation to establish a unifying character along a corridor.
+"Greenbelt" means a strip of land of defined width and location which is reserved for the planting of trees, shrubs, and other vegetation to establish a unifying character along a corridor.